-- (1) Trees shall be felled to the longest lay, using the necessary means (wedging, jacking, etc.), favoring a quartering uphill lead. - (2) Trees shall not be felled across draws, over ridges, or across previously felled trees. - (3) Maximum stump height shall be 10 inches or 40 percent of stump diameter, whichever is greater, unless otherwise approved by STATE.
+- (1) Trees shall be felled to the longest lay, using the necessary means (wedging, jacking, etc.), favoring a quartering uphill lead. - (2) Trees shall not be felled across draws, over ridges, or across previously felled trees. - (3) Trees that cannot be controlled into desired felling patterns (snags, rotten-butted trees, heavy leaners, etc.) shall be felled first, and the direction of subsequently felled timber corrected accordingly. - (4) Maximum stump height shall be 12 inches or 25 percent of stump diameter, whichever is greater, unless otherwise approved by STATE.
 Heights shall be measured on the uphill side.